vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

-Using a firewall to lock down most ports dramatically reduces the risk surface area to a few specific ports that are being served by the software you are focused on (in my case, web-serving software nginx).
+Using a firewall to lock down most ports dramatically reduces the risk surface area to a few specific ports that are being served by the software you are focused on (in my case, web-serving software Nginx).
 You don't have to worry as much about accidentally exposing other ports to strangers.

 Further, for ports that need to be accessible only to specific people